Tfindelkind/automation/move_vm/README.md

 or

-Install golang from https://golang.org/ if you don't use AVM or binary Don't forget to set "GOPATH"
+Install golang from https://golang.org/ if you don't use AVM or a binary.
+Don't forget to set "GOPATH"

 # Installing